foley179/ecommerce-client-app/README.md

 * constantly updating cart

 ## To-do list:
-* Add a database
-* Add an API to connect front and back end
+* Set "reset password" functionality to send actual emails
-* Filter for "testing" in code and delete where appropriate
+* Filter for "testing" & "TODO" in code and delete/fix where appropriate

 ## Status
 Project is: _in progress_

 ## Contributors
-foley179 & amirfakhrullah
+foley179